doozr/guac/README.md

 ```
 PostMessage sends a chat message to the given channel.

+The message is posted as the bot itself, and does not try to take on the
+identity of a user.
+Use the API formatting standard.

 #### func (RealTimeClient) Receive

 ```go
 func (g RealTimeClient) Receive() (event interface{}, err error)
 ```
 Receive an event from the Slack RealTime API.

+Receive one of the concrete event types and return it.
+The event should be
+checked with a type assertion to determine its type.
+If a message of an as-yet
+unsupported type arrives it will be ignored.

 #### type UserChangeEvent